inwebcomp/travian-tweaker/README.md

-# Travian UI Improvement Tool
+# Travian UI/UX Improvement Tool
 Does not break the game, only simplifies the interaction.

 **[!!!]
 Still forbidden by the rules**